Ibrahimhass/IHEqualizerView/README.md

 # HighLights
 Written purely in SWIFT.
 Very simple and lightweight.
 Hardly 128 lines of Code.
 Color Coding for differnt output range

-* Green line for low output
+* Pale red for low output
-* Yellow for medium
+* Light red for medium
 * Red for high output
 * Based on the output distribution pattern of Recorder App from Apple